 and here: https://jeenacho.com/2019/01/21/how-to-meditate-part-two/

-Finally, we have a big shout-out to Emily Hornsby and Susan Han, who have organized the Alabama Chapter of the Mindfulness in Law Society (MILS), which is a 501c3 charitable organization falling under the umbrella of the National MILS.
-MILS is the education and support hub for mindfulness in the legal profession, bringing together lawyers, law students, law professors, judges, secretaries, paralegals and other individuals associated with the legal profession across the nation to support mindfulness meditation, yoga and other contemplative practices, with the goal of alleviating suffering in the legal profession.
+Finally, a big shout-out to Alabama State Bar members Emily Hornsby and Susan Han who have organized the Alabama Chapter of the Mindfulness in Law Society (MILS), which is a 501(c)(3) charitable organization falling under the umbrella of the national MILS.
+The MILS is the education and support hub for mindfulness in the legal profession, bringing together lawyers, law students, law professors, judges, secretaries, paralegals and other individuals associated with the legal profession across the nation to support mindfulness meditation, yoga and other contemplative practices, all with the goal of alleviating suffering in the legal profession.

 The National Task Force on Lawyer Well-Being, whose members include the ABA Center for Professional Responsibility, the Conference of Chief Justices and the National Center for State Courts, recommends mindfulness meditation as a way for lawyers to reduce stress and promote well-being and balance in their lives.
-The benefits of joining the Alabama MILS are that it immediately connects you with a community of other like-minded people, as well as provides you with Mindful Mondays, which is a virtual meditation sit from 2:00 pm cst to 2:30 pm every Monday, as well as a one hour free CLE with a new membership.
+The benefits of joining the Alabama MILS are that it immediately connects you with a community of other like-minded people and provides you with Mindful Mondays, which is a virtual meditation sit from 2:00 pm (Central Time) to 2:30 pm every Monday, as well as one hour of free MCLE credit with a new membership.

 For more information on MILS, how to join MILS and how to participate in Mindful Mondays, visit https://mindfulnessinlawsociety.com/ or contact Emily Hornsby at [email protected] or Susan Han at [email protected].